Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: Synthetic Application Example

 \subsection{Characterization, \cThree}

 In \cThree, we use the data-set $\mathcal{D}$ obtained during ORBIT calibration to improve the model of the system.
-For each measurement result $m_{k}(\alpha_j)$ we compute the equivalent simulation result $\widetilde{m}_{k}(\alpha_j, \beta)$ by calculating the dynamics of the sequence $S_k(\alpha_j)$ given a set of model parameter values $\beta=(\omega_i, \delta_i, ...)$.
-We then construct a goal function $f_3(\beta) = f_\text{LL}(\mathcal{D} \vert \beta)$, Eq. (\ref{eq:loglikelihood}), that captures how well the model prediction $\widetilde{m}_{j,k}$ agrees with the recorded values $m_{j,k}$.
+For each measurement result $m_{j,k}$ we compute the equivalent simulation result $\widetilde{m}_{j,k}(\beta)$ by calculating the dynamics of the sequence $S_k(\alpha_j)$ given a set of model parameter values $\beta=(\omega_i, \delta_i, ...)$.
 Since simulating the whole data-set is computationally costly, for the purpose of model learning we make a selection of eight pulse parameter sets $j$ per qubit from the full data-set.
-Each parameter set includes $k=1,..,25$ sequences, meaning that we learn from a total of 400 measurement results $m_{j,k}$.
-Only after the optimization, we validate the optimal point by evaluating the goal function on the whole data set.
+Each parameter set includes $k=1,..,25$ sequences, meaning that we learn from a total of $N=400$ measurement results, relabeled as $m_n$.
+We then construct a goal function

+that captures how well the model prediction $\widetilde{m}_{n}$, with standard deviation $\widetilde{\sigma}_n$, agrees with the recorded values $m_{n}$.
+Because of the finite number of measurements, the averaged $m_n$ are noisy estimates of the population, with a mean $\mu_n$ and standard deviation $\sigma_n$.
+Thus, they cannot be matched perfectly even when all model parameters are exact.
+However, we can determine the expectation value of the goal function $f_\text{LL}$ in the scenario where all $\widetilde{m}_n$ are exactly a given number of standard deviations away from the underlying true value $\mu_n$.
+A detailed mathematical discussion is presented in Sec. \ref{sec:f_LL}.
+To provide a more intuitive measure, we express the match $f_\text{LL}$ in terms of the number of standard deviations that would result in the same score.

 To minimize $f_3(\beta)$, we use a combination of two algorithms: Gradient-free (CMA-ES) to avoid local minima and gradient-based (L-BFGS) to converge quickly once the right minimum has been identified.

-Due to finite number of measurements, the averaged $m_{j,k}$ are noisy estimates of the population, with a mean $\mu_{j,k}$ and standard deviation $\sigma_{j,k}$.
-Thus, they cannot be matched perfectly even when all model parameters are exact.
-However, we can determine the expectation value of the goal function $f_\text{LL}$ in the scenario where all $\widetilde{m}_{j,k}$ are exactly $n$ standard deviations away from the underlying true value $\mu_{j,k}$.
-A detailed mathematical discussion is in the supplementary material \ref{supp:f_LL}.
-To provide a more intuitive measure, we will express the match $f_\text{LL}$ in terms of the number of standard deviations $n$ that would result in the same score.
+Fig. \ref{fig:synth-c3} shows the convergence of the \cThree\ optimization for different models.
+The simple model is not able to reproduce the device's results, as the optimization ends at approximately 8 standard deviations away.
+This demonstrates that the experiment on the device includes behavior not captured by the simple model.
+Spectator effects might be significant even when performing only single qubit experiments, making the completely uncoupled model insufficient.
+Another source of this inconsistency might be SPAM errors not accounted for in the model, that might play a large role in actual measurement results.
+The parameter values resulting from this \cThree\ process and all following ones are shown in Table \ref{tab:parameters}.